Deburring Tools for Metal [How to Quickly Deburr Metal CNC Parts]

 A blast cabinet is a very handy thing to have for any shop:

 The blast cabinet in my home shop is pictured above.
-You can run a blast cabinet with a variety of media, such as:
+You can run a blast cabinet with a variety of media to remove burrs, such as:

 - Non-cutting media such as glass beads, plastic, and soda.